Cusp and $b_1$ growth for ball quotients and maps onto $\mathbb{Z}$ with finitely generated kernel: Introduction

 \section{Introduction}

-Let $\bbB^n$ be the unit ball in $\bbC^n$ with its Bergman metric and $\Gamma$ be a torsion-free group of isometries acting with finite covolume.
+Let $\bbB^n$ be the unit ball in $\bbC^n$ with its Bergman metric and $\Gamma$ be a torsion-free group of isometries acting discretely with finite covolume.
 Then $M = \bbB^n / \Gamma$ is a manifold with a finite number $\calE(M) \ge 0$ of cusps.
 Let $b_1(M) = \dim H_1(M; \bbQ)$ be the first betti number of $M$.
 One purpose of this paper is to describe possible behavior of $\calE$ and $b_1$ in towers of finite-sheeted coverings.
 Our examples are closely related to the ball quotients constructed by Hirzebruch \cite{Hirzebruch} and Deligne--Mostow \cite{Deligne--Mostow, Mostow}.

-For $n = 1$, $M$ is better-known as a hyperbolic $2$-manifold, and the behavior of $b_1$ and $\calE$ is very well-understood via basic topology of Riemann surfaces.
+For $n = 1$, $M$ is also known as either a (real) hyperbolic $2$-manifold or a hyperbolic quasiprojective curve, and the behavior of $b_1$ and $\calE$ is well-understood via the basic topology of Riemann surfaces.
 For $3$-manifolds, particularly finite volume hyperbolic $3$-manifolds, growth of $b_1$ in finite covering spaces has been a subject of immense interest \cite{CLR, CLR2, Venkataramana, Calegari--Dunfield, Agol}.
-For both hyperbolic $2$- and $3$-manifolds, what is very well-known is the contribution of the cusps to $b_1$: for Riemann surfaces $b_1 \ge \calE - 1$, and for finite volume hyperbolic $3$-manifolds $b_1 \ge \calE$ (which is known by `half lives, half dies', and follows easily from Poincar\'e duality).
+For $2$- and $3$-manifolds that are the interior of a compact manifold, elementary algebraic topology completely describes the contribution of the cusps to $b_1$: for $2$-manifolds $b_1 \ge \calE - 1$, and for $3$-manifolds $b_1 \ge \calE$ (which is known by `half lives, half dies', and follows easily from Poincar\'e duality).
 The first result in this paper shows that no such theorem holds for two-dimensional ball quotients.

 \begin{thm} There exist infinite towers $\{A_j\}$, $\{B_j\}$, $\{C_j\}$, $\{D_j\}$ of distinct smooth finite volume noncompact quotients of $\bbB^2$ such that: \begin{enum}

 \item $b_1(A_j)$ is uniformly bounded for all $j$ and $\calE(A_j), \mathrm{vol}(A_j) \to \infty$ as $j \to \infty$;